jules2689/trudeau/trudeau/2020-04-18/q_a.md

 **Answer**:
 Well, we closed our borders to international travellers many weeks ago.
 That included people from every country in the world.
-We took a few days more to do that with the United States because we needed to ensure that this could be done in a coordinated manner that would allow US to keep our supply chains open.
+We took a few days more to do that with the United States because we needed to ensure that this could be done in a coordinated manner that would allow us to keep our supply chains open.
 We wanted to do it in cooperation with our closest partner and ally.
 So these measures were absolutely critical in order to protect Canadians and limit the spread of the virus.
 We will keep them in place in relation to the United States and all the other countries around the globe for many, many weeks to come.[end of translation] we made thedecision a number of weeks ago to close our borders to international travellers.